JulieAnn2330/good-readme-generator/README.md

 <hr color= "slateblue" noshade>

 <h3 id='use'>How to Use the Project</h3>
 <p>To use the project, open the Good-README-Generator folder and then open the index.js file.
 In terminal type in node index.js to run the program.
-Users will input their responses or choose from a list.
-Once all of the questions are answered, the user will push the README.md file to GitHub using the typical git commands (git add ., git commit -m, git push).
-Screenshots can be added after the project has been pushed to GitHub.
-Users can paste their screenshots at the bottom of the page, outside of the HTML formatting.</p><br>
+Users will input their responses or choose from.
+Once all of the questions are answered, the user will push the README.md file to GitHub using the typical git commands (git add., git commit -m, git push).
+Screenshots can be added directly to the README in GitHub.
+Users should paste their link to the screenshot  after the end HTML tag.</p><br>
 <a href="#top" id="start">(Back to Top of Page)</a><br>
 <br>
 <hr color= "slateblue" noshade>